2026 Concerts

 Led by Bronwen Forbay, this lecture recital explores the repertoire of Afrikaans art song through performance and discussion.
 Drawing on her recent book, Afrikaans Art Song Literature, Dr. Forbay provides cultural, historical, and linguistic context for this rich tradition.
 The program features performances by Dr. Forbay and SongFest participants, offering audiences an engaging introduction to an important and underrepresented body of art song.

-LOVE IN MANY VOICES: Brahms and the Art of
+LOVE IN MANY VOICES: Brahms and the Art of the Waltz

 Martin Katz, Director